 date email userId productId imageUrl productName date email userId productId imageUrl productName productId imageUrl productName date email userId productId imageUrl productName date email userId productId imageUrl productName productId imageUrl productName

-Use the following best practices when you create a tab-delimited PIE interaction feed:
+Use the following best practices when you create a tab-delimited interaction feed:

 Interaction dates can be in any format that can be expressed via the methods defined in Java’s SimpleDateFormat class.
 Bazaarvoice recommends the following format:

 Feeds may utilize header rows to denote column names; Bazaarvoice will ignore these rows.